impostorsguides/impostorsguides.github.io/rbenv/part-2/2-x-content.md

 }
 ```

 This function makes a Ruby project directory and navigates into it.
 We've seen this `setup` function before in other test files.
-[This is a special `bats` function](https://github.com/sstephenson/bats#setup-and-teardown-pre--and-post-test-hooks){:target="_blank" rel="noopener"}, which gets called before each test case.
+[This is a special `bats` function](https://github.com/sstephenson/bats#setup-and-teardown-pre--and-post-test-hooks){:target="_blank" rel="noopener" }, which gets called before each test case.
 You can also define a `teardown` hook method, which gets called after each test case, though that isn't done in this specific test file.

 ### Passing no argument